sguox002/leetcode/leetcode-all.md

 - brutal force: O(N^4), find all combinations
 - (i,j) and tries all different length.
 O(N^3), if more than 1 miss, we can stop
 - dp: for (i,j) count the number of same char on left and right.
+O(N^2)
+- a very good example how to optimize an algorithm.
-O(N^2) ->>
+->>

 <<-43.
 Kth Smallest Instructions